 "If in doubt, put the elephant in the room and talk with your partner about it.
 If nothing is going on, they'll gladly reassure you that you have nothing to worry about."

-"For some cultures the teeth represent people, so to dream of losing a tooth may symbolise a fear of losing someone close to you.
+"For some cultures the teeth represent people, so to dream of losing a tooth may symbolize a fear of losing someone close to you."

 "Today, teeth can also represent status and wealth - so, again, to dream of one (or several) falling out can suggest that money is an issue."

-"Anything in the mouth in a dream can symbolise a problem with communication, so have a think about with whom you're struggling to get your point across."
+"Anything in the mouth in a dream can symbolize a problem with communication, so have a think about with whom you're struggling to get your point across."

-"A common dream is that you're in a house, perhaps one you don't recognise.
+"A common dream is that you're in a house, perhaps one you don't recognize."

-"If the windows are neatly dressed and the garden well kept, you could be trying to show people that you're organised and that everything is under control.
+"If the windows are neatly dressed and the garden well kept, you could be trying to show people that you're organized and that everything is under control."

 "What's going on inside the house, though, can give away your authentic emotional state."

 "So, if the house is run down, you may have been overdoing it and need some time out."

 "Rooms in houses are also important.
 A lot of important conversations take place in the kitchen, so pay attention to the rooms which appear in your dreams and what message they're trying to convey.
 Some houses have hidden rooms, which suggest that an opportunity has been presented to you and is waiting to be explored."